parevalo/gee-ccdc-tools/docs/lctutorial/training.rst

 Get predictor data for each training point
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This final step is not technically necessary as it can be done prior to
-submitting the classification, but it allows for quicker a
+We need to extract predictor data for each training point before we can apply
+a classifier.
+We can do this either  manually right before submitting the
+classification, or we can extract the predictors in advance and store them as
+properties of each of the training points.
+For this tutorial we will use the
-classification that loads "on the fly".
-This is useful for testing
+second way, because it enables a faster classification that will load "on the fly".
-classification parameters.
-The function to do is called
+This is useful for testing classification parameters.
+The function to do this
-'getTrainingCoefsAtDate'.
-First, however, we need to construct the CCDC
+is called 'getTrainingCoefsAtDate'.
+First, however, we need to construct the
-coefficient image to sample from.
+CCDC coefficient image to sample from.

 .. code:: javascript